 There has been much controversy about Copyright and file-sharing on the internet during the last decade.
 Admittedly, the All Rights Reserved statement is incompatible with the nature of communications in the Digital Age and thus a new more flexible content and media licensing scheme is required.
-A permission system would be the natural solution to the All-Rights-Reserved problem (it could even be extended to Patents, but this is outside the scope of this post).
-Such a permission system is imposed by Free Software licenses, Creative Commons licenses and others.
+A permission system based on licenses would be the natural solution to the All-Rights-Reserved problem (it could even be extended to Patents, but this is outside the scope of this post).
+Such a permission system already exists at a small scale, as imposed by the Free Software, Creative Commons and other licenses.
+According to such a system, users or consumers are given permissions by the licensing terms while creators still maintain all rights as derived from the Copyright Law.
 Although it’s not perfect, it does provide an acceptable and realistic solution for content, media and software publishing in the Digital Era.

 Some thoughts about Copyright related activism by George Notaras is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Permissions beyond the scope of this license may be available at Licensing Information.